simonprickett/simonprickett/template.md

 # Simon Prickett

 Hi - thanks for dropping by.
-I'm Simon Prickett, an experienced software professional based in sunny San Diego, California USA.
+I'm Simon Prickett, an experienced developer relations professional.

-I'm currently working as a Curriculum Engineer for [Redis Labs](https://redislabs.com) where I develop course materials and accompanying example applications for our online [Redis University](https://university.redislabs.com) courses.
-I'm the principal teacher for the [Redis for JavaScript (Node.js) Developers course](https://university.redislabs.com/courses/ru102js/), and have also contributed to the [Redis Streams](https://university.redislabs.com/courses/ru202/) and [Redis for Java Developers](https://university.redislabs.com/courses/ru102j/) courses.
+I'm currently employed as the Principal Developer Advocate for [Redis](https://redis.com) where I lead the team that develops course materials and accompanying example applications, videos and blog posts for our online [Redis University](https://university.redis.com) courses.
+I'm the principal teacher for the [Redis for JavaScript (Node.js) Developers course](https://university.redis.com/courses/ru102js/), and have also contributed to the [Redis Streams](https://university.redis.com/courses/ru202/) and [Redis for Java Developers](https://university.redis.com/courses/ru102j/) courses.

 Outside of my day job, I enjoy tinkering with Raspberry Pi and Arduino single board computers and building hardware projects with them.
 I recently acquired a BBC micro:bit and need to spend some time learning about that.
 I periodically write about IoT topics and speak at Meetup groups or conferences.

 Check out my website at [simonprickett.dev](https://simonprickett.dev).
 You can also find me as [@simon_prickett](https://twitter.com/simon_prickett) on Twitter, and in a [few other places](https://simonprickett.dev/contact/).
+I'm always open to talk about developer relations, learn more about me by [reading my resume](https://simonprickett.dev/resume/).

 ---